Max-Derner/AWS-Certified-Developer-Associate-DVA-C02/Lambda-notes.md

 * pass values to change behaviour in one environment vs the other
 * locked on version publish (once you publish your Lambda as a new version, then that version can't have it's env vars changed)

+## Retries
+lambda automatically performs two retries on failure

+## Dead Letter Queues
+Can be:
+* SQS
+* SNS
+* Destinations
+Lambda Destinations can send to one destination on success and another on failure.
+Destinations can be:
+* SQS
+* SNS
+* Lambda
+* EventBridge

+## Optimising
+Memory and CPU are tied, cannot up one and not the other.
+Importing libraries is done on initialisation, and is a large contributor to cold-start time.